December 1, 2016 through November 30, 2017

 A member may change their category once during the membership year.
 All points in the original category are non-transferable and will be forfeited, while points in the new category will be retroactive for the qualifying year.
 Members have until June 1 to notify the USHJA of the change in writing.
 It is recommended that you use a method of delivery which provides delivery confirmation.
 No category changes will be made after June 1 of the qualifying year.
 If the final Member Event in a region begins prior to June 1, no category changes will be accepted once the final Member Event has commenced.

 The country is divided geographically into eight regions and each member must declare only one region upon joining.

 Once a rider has won three cumulative Regional Championships in the same category (Children's, Junior or Pony only), that rider is no longer eligible for regional awards in that category.
-The policy is retroactive to the start of the WCHR Program and includes Regional Championships won in years prior to 2013.
+The policy is retroactive to the start of the WCHR Program.
 The rider may join as a member in said category and remain eligible for national awards.

 still in effect for those owners interested in accumulating points toward Owner awards for horses

 whose owners of record are farms or businesses.
 The WCHR Program follows the USEF model by requiring